No booking fees on the app

 Sheffield to Leeds train timetable

-From Sheffield to Leeds, take the fastest train in 39m, typically 56m.
-Daily, 103 trains depart from Sheffield, with the first at 05:15 and the last at 23:15.
-Check real-time updates for train times, delays, and cancellations.
-TrainPal saves you time, effort, and money.
+The journey from Sheffield to Leeds on the fastest train in 39m, usually 56m.
+Each day, 103 trains leave from Sheffield, starting at 05:15 and ending at 23:15.
+Get real-time updates on train schedules, delays, and cancellations.
+Save time, effort, and money with TrainPal.

 | Departs | Arrives | Operator | ||